alichbouki/Hadini/README.md

 # Hadini

-It a ann app that send's you a whatsapp message every time UEMF callendar app chanche's it's calleder
+It a an app that send's you a whatsapp message every time UEMF callendar app chanche's it's calleder